-26. Mounting economic difficulties in the past six months have included a shortage of basic foodstuffs and of many manufactured consumer goods.
-In July the decision was announced to reduce drastically the dependence on the supply of industrial raw materials from Western Germany.
-In order to replace these materials, the new trade agreement with the Soviet Union provides for the import of 15,000 tons of Soviet high-grade steel alloys; there are, however, major difficulties involved, owing to differences in standards and grading methods.
-The redirection of capital investment necessitated by the régime's efforts to achieve independence of Western imports will mean even more serious hardship for the population.
-The situation in agriculture is even worse.
-Collectivisation had led to a sharp deterioration in farmer's morale, which was manifest in unwillingness to work long hours, and in neglect of crops and livestock.
-A wet spring delayed sowing and some crops were destroyed by heavy rain.
-These difficulties were further aggravated by serious impairment in the distribution system.
+Mounting economic difficulties in the past six months 26. have included a shortage of basic foodstuffs and of many manufactured consumer goods.
+The régime has laid great emphasis on its intention to reduce drastically the Soviet Zone's dependence on the supply of industrial raw materials from Western Germany.
+In order to replace these materials, the new trade agreement with the Soviet Union provides for the import of 15,000 tons of Soviet high-grade steel alloys; there are, however, major difficulties involved, owing to differences in The redirection of capital standards and grading methods. investment necessitated by the régime's efforts to achieve independence of Western imports will mean even more serious hardship for the population.
+The situation in agriculture is even Collectivisation has led to a sharp deterioration in worse. farmer's morale, which was manifest in unwillingness to work long hours, and in neglect of crops and livestock.
+A wet spring delayed sowing and some crops were destroyed by heavy These difficulties were further aggravated by serious rain. impairment in the distribution system.

-- 27. The refugee flow reached the highest monthly level since 1953 and attained the weekly rate of 10,000 during the period immediately preceding 13th August.
+27. The refugee flow reached the highest monthly level since 1953 and attained the weekly rate of 10,000 during the period immediately preceding 13th August.
 These figures were symptomatic of growing tensions fostered by the mounting international crisis, fear of closure of the border, Soviet threats of a separate peace treaty with East Germany, and general doubts concerning the Berlin situation.
-Internal factors such as supply shortages, pressures on industrial workers and the peasantry, dissatisfaction with collectivisation, and rumours of a currency reform also helped generate discontent. - Since 13th August the Ulbricht régime has dropped all pretence of government by consent and has resorted to threats. force and brutality to impose its will.
+Internal factors such as supply shortages, pressures on industrial workers and the peasantry, dissatisfaction with collectivisation, and rumours of a currency reform also helped generate discontent.

+28. Since 13th August the Ulbricht régime has dropped all pretence of government by consent and has resorted to threats, force and brutality to impose its will.
 Legislation against "work-shy elements" provides for restriction of movement and direction to compulsory labour.
-This was at first used mainly against former sector crossers (Grenzganger) but has since been applied to other categories.
-Denunciations have been encouraged and heavy sentences have been imposed for such "crimes against the State" as helping escapers to the West, criticising the régime, or watching Western television.
-Beatings-up at public meetings and evictions from new or comfortable houses are common The régime has taken procautionary steps to control occurrences. the youth, many thousands of whom have been bullied into signing up for the armed forces.
-The main reason for this is probably to reduce the risk of disorders in factories by concentrating youth in barracks. - 29.
-The Defence Law of 20th September gave Ulbricht the legal sanction for a military dictatorship on declaration of a state of Defence Emergency such declaration to be made by himself "without any formal procedure".
-Even without an emergency the Law permits the requisitioning of property and expulsion from areas which may be designated.
-This has provided a legal basis for explusions from frontier areas.
-In an emergency civil rights embodied in the Constitution or the Labour Code may be suspended.
-"Special courts" expressly forbidden in the Constitution could also be set up.
-From all this the régime has derived new confidence in its powers, but conversely, has never been so hated by the population.
-There have been rumours to the effect that Ulbricht's position may be weakened, but there is no obvious successor nor does a change seem likely during the present crisis.
+This was at first used mainly against former sector crossers (Grenzgänger) but has since been applied to other categories.
+Denunciations have been encouraged and heavy sertences have been imposed for such "crimes against the State" as helping escapers to the West, criticising the régime, or watching Western television.
+Beatings-up at public meetings and evictions from new or comfortable houses are common The régime has taken precautionary steps to control occurrences. the youth, many thousands of whom have been bullied into signing up for the armed forces.
+The régime's major intention in this has probably been both to demonstrate their power to mobilize the youth in support of their policies and to reduce the risk of disorders in factories by concentrating youth in barracks.